Posts

 Image

-The third chapter of Galatians is pivotal to Paul’s larger argument, in which he stresses the oneness of God’s people.
-The old social divisions existing under the Mosaic Legislation are inappropriate in God’s one covenant community since the promised “ Seed of Abraham ” has arrived, namely, Jesus of Nazareth.
-In his Body, “ there can be NEITHER Jew nor Greek .”
+Returning to the jurisdiction of the Torah means the restoration of the old social barriers between Jews and Gentiles .
+The third chapter of Galatians is pivotal to Paul’s argument for the oneness of God’s people.
+The old social divisions under the Mosaic Legislation are inappropriate in God’s One Covenant Community since the promised “ Seed of Abraham ” has arrived, namely, Jesus of Nazareth.
+In Christ’s Assembly, “ No longer can there be Jew or Greek ! ”

 Redeemed by His Blood